Bringing the BIPOC (Black, Indigenous and People of colour) Communities Closer to Mainstream Social Services Delivery and Programming!

 g.
 To advance education by providing workshops and mentorship on topics related to poverty reduction and economic development to racialized African Canadian minorities and indigenous communities.

 h.
-To carry out social research projects that highlight challenging issues within the African Canadian and other minority groups
+To carry out social research projects that highlight challenging issues within the African Canadian and other BIPOC minority groups

 i.
 To undertake activities ancillary and incidental to the attainment of the above charitable purposes